Table of Contents

 What is Vertigo?

 Vertigo is a common symptom of several conditions.
 It is more likely to occur if you have suffered from a stroke, head injury, or ear infections.
 Over 69 million people in the United States have experienced a form of vertigo.
 Vertigo is a relatively common symptom of disorders like inner ear problems, Meniere's disease, chronic migraines, and benign paroxysmal positional vertigo (BPPV).
 BPPV is one of the more common causes of migraines.
-BPPV is caused by rapid changes in head movement.
+BPPV can be caused by rapid changes in head movement.

 Symptoms of vertigo can include: